temporenc/temporenc/README.rst

 * **Flexible**

   *Temporenc* support any combination of a date, a time, and a timezone.
-In addition to that all fields are optional.
+All fields are optional.
 For example, it is possible to encode a year and a day without a month.

 * **Compact**

   Encoded values have a variable size between 3 and 10 bytes, depending on the components being included.
-For example, an encoded date uses 3 bytes, and an encoded time also takes 3 bytes, but an encoded date with time together use only 5 bytes.
-At the other end of the spectrum, an encoded date with time using nanosecond precision, and also a time zone attached, takes 10 bytes.
+For example, an encoded date uses 3 bytes, and an encoded time also takes 3 bytes, but an encoded date with time uses only 5 bytes.
+At the other extreme, it takes only 10 bytes to encode a date with time using nanosecond precision and a time zone.

 * **Self-contained**

   Encoded values contain all information needed for decoding.
-Consuming applications do not have to know which format was used for encoding.
+Consuming applications do not have to know which format was used for encoding, since this can be discovered by looking at the first byte of the value.

 * **Sortable**